bonvtt123/WBAN-testing/README.md

 **Important:**

-- For Fitbit Versa 2, use `npx create-fitbit-app myVersa2Project --sdk-version 4.3.0` instead of `npx create-fitbit-app myVersa2Project` to have correct version
+- For Fitbit Versa 2 app, use `npx create-fitbit-app myVersa2Project --sdk-version 4.3.0` instead of `npx create-fitbit-app myVersa2Project` to have correct version

 - Include the companion file when setting up your envinronment